Spot the Winner!

 Calling all emerging Joyceans.
-Submit your best essay on Ulysses or another Joyce text for the Rosenbach’s second annual Bloomsday Essay Contest.
+Submit your best essay on Ulysses or another Joyce text for the Rosenbach’s Bloomsday Essay Contest.
 Critical essays welcome from undergraduate and graduate students in the Tri-State area.
-Winners will be announced on June 16, 2018, at the Rosenbach’s Bloomsday celebration.
+Winners will be announced on June 16, 2019, at the Rosenbach’s Bloomsday celebration.
 All participants are encouraged to attend but need not be present to win!

 - Essays must be original work, unpublished elsewhere.

 - Essays that were submitted to the Bloomsday Essay Contest in previous years may be resubmitted.

 - Essays must be written in the English language.

 - Entrants must attend a college or university in, or have a permanent address in, Pennsylvania, New Jersey, or Delaware.

 - Entries must be submitted from a valid academic address (.edu) by the essay’s author.

 - Length should be between 2000-9000 words in length, excluding footnotes.

 - Essays must be formatted in MLA style (12 pt, double-spaced, numbered pages) with MLA citation.